-Join Timothy Pintello for an in-depth discussion in this video Understanding and creating user objects, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Understanding and creating user objects, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Next we want to talk about User Objects.…User Objects are also referred to as user accounts…and they are the main means by which a person…can access Active Directory resources.…There are several different types of…User Objects or user accounts that we can use.…One is a Local user.…A second is a Domain user,…and then finally we also have Built-in accounts.…In Local user accounts they can only access resources…that are on the current computer.…